Traffic Topology

 09-Edit

-• ① Chart: The chart is drawn based on ② Search Criteria and ③ Style and Settings.
+• ① Chart: The chart is drawn based on ② Search Criteria and ③ Style & Settings

-• ② Search Criteria: For the use of search criteria, please refer to the Search section.
+• ② Search Criteria: For usage, see the Search section

 • Chart Style:

-• Display Main Metric: When enabled, the main metric value will be displayed on the path.
+• Show Primary Metric: When enabled, displays the primary metric value on paths

-• Area Fill: Supports filling the area between the line and the coordinate axis with color.
+• Area Fill: Fill the area between the line and the axis with color

-• Data Stacking: Supports displaying multiple data series in a stacked or tiled manner.
+• Data Stacking: Display multiple data series stacked or tiled

-• Stacking: Displays the values of multiple data series in the same coordinate system in a stacked manner to show their overall trend and respective contributions.
+• Stacked: Stack values of multiple series in the same coordinate system to show overall trends and contributions

 #1.1.9 Legend

-Click Legend to view the meanings of icons and lines.
+Click Legend to view the meaning of icons and lines.

 10-Legend